The-Marcy-Lab-School-Assignments/introduction-to-x-blog-post-AthenaC/README.md

 ## Styling

-Components can be styled using the `style={}` property, which accepts objects as inline-styling, style created by `StyleSheet`, or an array combining multiple styles.
+You style components using the style prop, which can accept:

+- Inline styles (JS objects),
+- Styles created with `StyleSheet`,
+- Or arrays combining multiple styles.

 ```js
 // Using StyleSheet